NOC-OI/python-novice-esces/_episodes/03-matplotlib.md

 This is a good way to smooth out variability, and see what is called a 'climatology', representing the long-term wave climate over several years or decades.

-Here, we have put the average wave heights per month across all years in the data `ave_waveheight`, then asked `matplotlib.pyplot` to create and display a line graph of those values.
+Here, we have put the average wave heights per month across all years in the array `ave_waveheight`, then asked `matplotlib.pyplot` to create and display a line graph of those values.
 The result is a smooth seasonal cycle, with a maximum in month 0 (January) and minimum in month 6 (July).
 But a good data scientist doesn't just consider the average of a dataset, so let's have a look at two other statistics: